-Please submit your application to the Imagination Fund via our online form.
+Please submit your Openness application via our online form.
 Please note you need to fill in your application in one session.
 You cannot save your application and come back later to submit it.

-We recommend you create a draft of your application using the Imagination Fund application form template before you start the online form.
+We recommend you create a draft of your application using the Openness Fund application form template before you start the online form.
 You can then copy your text across.

 The form will ask you to submit supporting documents.
-More information about what supporting documents are needed is available on page 28.
+More information about what supporting documents are needed is available on page 16.
 Please make sure you have final versions of your documents ready to upload before you start the online form.

-The deadline for submitting your online application is Tuesday 14 June 2022- 5pm
+The deadline for submitting your online application is Tuesday 14 June 2022-5pm